Chapter 1 Privacy and Security of the Electronic Health Record

 A disadvantage of EMRs was the difficulty to share the information with other healthcare providers outside of the facility.
 For instance, if a patient was initially seen by their provider and then referred to a specialist outside of the facility, the patient’s electronic medical record needed to be printed out and mailed or faxed to the specialist.

 As technology advanced, electronic health records (EHRs) were created.
 EHRs contained the patient’s total health information.
-The record was shared with healthcare providers and professionals outside of the facility and information from those visits were added to the EHR.
-Thus the EHR was accessed and managed by more than one healthcare facility.
+The record was shared with healthcare providers and professionals outside of the facility, and information from those visits was added to the EHR.
+Thus, the EHR was accessed and managed by more than one healthcare facility.
 For instance, a patient recently discharged from the hospital is being seen by their provider.
-The doctor can access the x-ray report and medical laboratory reports from the hospital’s EHR.
+The doctor can access the X-ray report and medical laboratory reports from the hospital’s EHR.
 This allows for better patient care.

 Information in an EHR

-The largest collection of information in an EHR relates to the patient’s health information, which includes:
+The largest collection of information in an EHR relates to the patient’s health information, which includes the following:

-• Personal history: Includes past and current diseases, health concerns, and medications taken; surgeries and hospitalizations
+• Personal history: Includes past and current diseases, health concerns, medications taken surgeries, and hospitalizations

-• Family history: Includes diseases/conditions that the patient’s family members were diagnosed with
+• Family history: Includes diseases/conditions with which the patient’s family members were diagnosed

 • Vital signs: Includes the patient’s heart rate, respiration rate, blood pressure, temperature, weight, and height